LucasPayne/GPU_NURBS_code_sample/README.md

 is a project file for my graphics framework (called "cg_sandbox"), which this code must be linked to.

-A full description of the important steps in the program is below.
+A full description of the important steps in the program is given below.
 - **main**:
   - Initialize an OpenGL context and loop (using my small library "interactive_graphics_context", with a glfw3 backend)
   - Create the cg_sandbox "world" and attach it to the context.